buildit/gravity-ui-web/packages/gravity-ui/README.md

 The build output will go into `dist/` and, in this instance, only contains the artefacts that are needed when publishing the [`@buildit/gravity-ui-web` NPM package](https://www.npmjs.com/package/@buildit/gravity-ui-web).

-### Making commits

-This project uses [Commitizen](https://github.com/commitizen/cz-cli) for commit formatting.
-Please use the following command after `git add` to properly check in files.
-Commits not checked in this way may cause your PR to be rejected.

-`npm run commit`

 ### Further information

 * Coding standards (TBC)